-Intended future use of e-cigarettes among current users or those who have tried e-cigarettes in the past was found to be mixed, with 42% of current users reporting that they probably or definitely would use e-cigarettes in the future.
-Interestingly, this is similar to the proportion of users (38%) who say they definitely or probably would not use these products in the future (see Figure 79).
+Intended future use of e-cigarettes among current users, or those who have tried e-cigarettes in the past, was found to be mixed, with 42% of current users reporting that they probably or definitely would use e-cigarettes in the future, while a similar proportion of users (38%) said they definitely or probably would not use these products in the future (see Figure 77).

-Among those current users looking to keep using e-cigarettes in the future, 52% are current smokers, while 25% say they are easily able to pay for essential items.
-In comparison, those who reported that they probably or definitely not use e-cigarettes in the future, a lower proportion reported being current smokers (24%), and were less likely to be able to easily pay for the essentials and any luxuries (14%) (see Figure 80)
+Among those current users likely to keep using ecigarettes, 52% ere current smokers.
+In comparison, those who reported that they probably or definitely would not use e-cigarettes in the future, 24% reported that they were current smokers (see Figure 78).

-Figure 79: Likelihood of current users to use e-cigarettes in the future
+Figure 77: Likelihood of current users to use e-cigarettes in the future

-Figure 80:Comparison of the profile of those who probably or definitely will use e-cigarettes in the future against those who won't
+Figure 78: Comparison of the profile of those who probably or definitely will use e-cigarettes in the future against those who won't